-OBJECTIVE: To attempt a first all-female mountain peak traverse and first mountain ascent, deep in the steep and remote north of Fiordland, NZ.
-To hike in on foot with all supplies, climbing gear and camera equipment.
-To LNT.
+OBJECTIVE: To attempt (and film) a first all-female mountain peak traverse between Terror Peak/Llawrenny Peaks, Danger Peak and Lady of the Snows and a first mountain ascent along the way, deep in the steep and remote north of Fiordland, NZ.
+To hike in on foot with supplies, climbing gear and camera equipment.

-LOCATION: North Fiordland, New Zealand.
-Summer 2019.
+LOCATION: Northern Fiordland, New Zealand.
+Summer of 2019.

-Due to Fiordland’s rugged landscape, isolation and temperamental weather, few of the countless mountain peaks have been explored let alone climbed, especially by female parties or individuals.
+Due to Fiordland’s rugged landscape, isolation and temperamental weather few of the countless mountain peaks have been explored let alone climbed, especially by female parties or individuals.
 Walls are hard and dangerous to approach: sheer cliffs, crevasses, ice-fall, glaciers, high avalanche risk, thick impenetrable rainforest, deep flowing rivers, and exposure to the elements do well to discourage many.

 We began as planned from Sinbad Gully and ascended Terror Peak area/Llawrenny Peaks area to begin our traverse.
 On the way to Danger Peak, we made basecamp at Lake Liz to check out a smaller peak unofficially named the Tusk by bird researcher Rhys Buckingham in the early 1970s.
 At this time Kakapo research and conservation was in full swing.
 Kakapo are the world's only flightless parrot.
 They are nocturnal, can weigh up to 4kg, live for up to 95 years and are critically endangered.